ElLicho007/GCP-Lateral-Movement-Detector/README.md

 Review your instances and eliminate this misconfiguration and stay safe!

-The author is an offensice security researcher @ Orca Security.
+The author is an offensive security researcher @ Orca Security.